Rondi Reed

 Rondi Anne Reed (born October 26, 1952) is an American actress of stage and screen.
 A longtime member of Chicago's Steppenwolf Theatre Company, she has appeared in more than 50 productions at that theater.
 Also active on Broadway, she won the 2008 Tony Award for Best Performance by a Featured Actress in a Play for her portrayal of Mattie Fae Aiken in August: Osage County.
-She is best known for the role of Peggy on the television sitcom Mike & Molly which she played from 2010-2016.
+She is also known for the role of Peggy on the television sitcom Mike & Molly which she played from 2010-2016.
+She also played Mary Hogan in Monster The Ed Gein story.

 Early life

 Reed was born in Dixon, Illinois.
 She graduated from Illinois State University in 1977.
 She then met a Broadway theatrical producer named Stephen Eich in 1976 during her time in Steppenwolf Theater and married him in 1982.
 They divorced in 2016, after being married for 34 years.

 Career

 Reed has been a member of Chicago's Steppenwolf Theatre Company for many years, appearing in 51 productions with the company.
 She appeared on Broadway in The Rise and Fall of Little Voice in 1994 and The Grapes of Wrath in 1990, among others.
 On July 13, 2005, she originated the role of Madame Morrible in the Chicago production of the musical Wicked.

 She originated the role of Mattie Fae Aiken in the Broadway production of August: Osage County in 2007, for which she won the 2008 Tony Award for Best Performance by a Featured Actress in a Play.